Dyslexia

 analyzed to determine whether the student demonstrates characteristics of dyslexia.
 The data is presented in a dyslexia evaluation report.

-Once the evaluation is complete, the 504 / Special Education committee will review the data to determine whether the student meets eligibility as a student with dyslexia.
-If the student is found eligible, the Section 504 or Special Education committee will create a 504 Plan or Individual Education Plan (IEP) to delineate appropriate services which may include dyslexia intervention classes, instructional accommodations, and/or testing accommodations.
+Once the evaluation is complete, the ARD committee will review the data to determine whether the student meets eligibility as a student with dyslexia.
+If the student is found eligible, the ARD committee will create an Individual Education Plan (IEP) to delineate appropriate services which may include dyslexia intervention classes, instructional accommodations, and/or testing accommodations.

 Procedural Safeguards (English)